 As stated above, planning for redirecting the content from the retiring site to the destination is critical, as is allowing plenty of time for Google and other search engines to recognize the updates and assign the proper SEO value to the primary website.
 Old content is most often stored on a different server, and it’s likely managed by a completely different team.
 This brings into question who will be responsible for managing that content until a redirect plan is completed and executed, and who will put that plan into effect.

 Hosting is another concern.
 Obviously, hosting a site costs money, and if your hosting company is worth its salt, it is also charging for maintenance and security updates to keep that website secure and safe.
 You should expect to either continue to pay for retiring websites until several months have passed since redirecting them, or figure out how to migrate the website from its current server to one that you control.

-Finally, even when hosting, redirecting and transferring value from an old website is complete, there could still likely be a chance that you’ll need access to that old content at some point.
-Legal notices, internal documentation, and other concerns should all be recorded in the plan, but often the key users of this kind of content may not be in the know of the consolidation plan, and so IT staffs, marketers and those working on the consolidation and redirection planning may miss a crucial detail simply by not being aware that it was important.
+Finally, even when hosting, redirecting, and transferring value from an old website is complete, there could still likely be a chance that you’ll need access to that old content at some point.
+Legal notices, internal documentation, and other concerns should all be recorded in the plan, but often the key users of this kind of content may not be in the know regarding the consolidation plan, and so IT staffs, marketers, and those working on the consolidation and redirection planning may miss a crucial detail simply by not being aware that it was important.

 For this reason, it's always a good idea to keep a copy of the old website stored somewhere, just in case that content needs to be revisited in order to pull out a crucial technical document or other critical assets that were mistakenly overlooked during the planning process.